explic-ai/LLM-MRI/README.md

 ```
 model_ckpt = "distilbert/distilbert-base-multilingual-cased"
 ```
-Then, the user instantiates `LLM-MRI`, to apply the methods defined later, on the Functions sections:
+Then, the user instantiates `ActivationAreas`, to apply the methods defined later, on the Functions sections:
 ```
 llm_mri = ActivationAreas(model=model_ckpt,
                           device="cpu",